 Jim Stone (Timm Sharp) is a senior producer on the show.
 He’s an intellectual who does great work behind the camera while hoping one day to be in front of it.
 As his dreams and desires emerge, so do a laundry list of neuroses that he must struggle to overcome.

 Another senior producer, Celia Havemeyer (Dolly Wells) is intent on impressing Blunt, whom she has admired for many years.
 However, to the detriment of her career, her impulsive spirit causes a chaotic personal life.

 Despite only being a segment producer, Shelly Forbes (Mary Holland) is an eager firecracker.
 She’s hell-bent on making her mark in the news world.
 She is aggressive in her professional life, constantly angling for an opportunity to move up the ladder, and equally aggressive in her sexually adventurous private life.

 Martin Bassi (Karan Soni) is a struggling producer who’s still struggling to fit in.
 As the daunting age of 28 looms over him, he seeks solace in the motherly embraces of Rosalie, the show’s executive producer.

 Besieged by network bosses, a dysfunctional news staff, numerous ex-wives and children of all ages, Blunt’s only support is the heavy-drinking, devoted manservant he transplanted from the UK to join him in Los Angeles — Harry Chandler (Adrian Scarborough).
 He’s Blunt’s confidant, brother-in-arms, and best friend.
 He loves drinking and gambling, but neither of these match his unflinching loyalty to his boss.

 What do you think?
 Do you like the Blunt Talk TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a third season?